United States of America (USA)

 The USA has very specific messaging restrictions and a direct connection is necessary in order to ensure message delivery to the numerous networks.
 ClickSend uses an extremely high-quality, direct connection in order to deliver your SMS to the USA.

-All SMS sent to the US must originate from either a pre-approved long number or short code that is associated with your account.
+All SMS sent to the US must originate from a pre-approved number that is associated with your account.
+Replies are supported.

 Shared Long Codes

 This is the default option.
-Replies are supported.
 This should not be used for marketing messages.
 Since the numbers used are shared with other clients, this may affect your deliverability.
+This option is being phased out and you must purchase a dedicated number.

 Shared Short Codes